Home CGS 2820C

 </html>

-Upload your URL web address to the online Canvas dropbox.
+Upload index.htm or your URL web address to the online Canvas dropbox.

 ex: http://yourDomainName/index.htm